illumos/docs/docs/community/index.md

 ## Introduction

 The illumos community is small but active.
-From hobbyists to businesses pushing massive cloud deployments, we welcome all comers.
+We welcome everybody who would like to use the software and participate in the community -- whether you've decades of experience in systems software, or you're just getting started; whether you work for a company that uses illumos, or you just find it personally interesting.

-We try to be very helpful and inclusive!
-It's not uncommon to see folks answering questions ranging from newbie to helping debug complicated deep-kernel black magic.
+We try to be helpful and inclusive!
+It's not uncommon to see folks on both IRC and the mailing lists discussing a range of issues, both simple and complex.
+Whether you're just getting started, or you're debugging a difficult problem, you should be able to find the help you need.

 !!! danger "The Golden Rule"
     Please be respectful and civil in your communications.
-Harassment and other poor behaviour will not be tolerated, and preventative action will be taken by moderators.
+Harassment and other poor behaviour will not be tolerated, and preventative action _will_ be taken by moderators.
+If you would like to report an incident, please contact a member of the [leadership teams](../about/leadership.md).

 ## Mailing Lists